Alternate Covers (register to change the above image)

 I'm sure you've all seen this poem in blogs and forum signatures all over the interweb.
 Normally, this type of attention is usually reserved for things like My Chemical Romance lyrics, but every now and then something of actual quality gets its due credit.
 Even blind squirrels will find an occasional nut.

-The McManus twins, Connor and Murphy, are two deeply religious, Boston men with not a lot of ambition in life.
+The MacManus twins, Connor and Murphy, are two deeply religious Boston men who don't have a lot of ambition in life.
 They work at a slaughterhouse, attend mass, and then drink with their Italian buddy, David Della Rocco, at the local Irish pub.
-While celebrating St. Patty's Day, the bartender tells them that his bar had been bought out by the Russian Mafia, just as three Russian mobsters enter and tell the group that the bar is closing immediately.
-Not too happy about their friend being pushed around our heroes, Rocco and the other patrons stand up to the Russians' bullying.
+While celebrating St. Patty's Day, the bartender just finishes telling them that his bar had been bought out by the Russian Mafia, whenn three Russian mobsters enter and tell the group that the bar is closing immediately.
+None too happy about their friend being pushed around the MacManuses, Rocco and the other patrons beat the Russians in a fist fight.
 The following morning their bodies are found in an alley, surrounded by Boston's finest trying to piece together what happened.
-After he listens to their shoddy deduction theories, FBI Agent Paul Smecker announces he is taking over the investigation since the victims are connected with the Russian Mafia.
-With just a quick once-over of the crime scene, he figures out exactly what has happened and calls a manhunt on the brothers.
+After he listens to their shoddy deduction theories, FBI Agent Paul Smecker steps in and announces the he is taking over the investigation since the victims are connected with the Russian Mafia.
+With just a quick once-over of the crime scene, he figures out exactly what has happened and calls a manhunt on Connor and Murphy.
 Meanwhile, said siblings are at a Catholic hospital, half-naked and looking quite the worse for wear.
 After hearing they are wanted men, they willingly head down to the police station to turn themselves in.
 Meeting with Smecker, the two tell their story of the bar fight the night before and are let off for self defense.
 In an effort to avoid the media, they spend the night in an empty jail cell where both brothers are simultaneously jolted from their sleep by a Divine Calling.
 "And whosoever shed man's blood, by man shall his blood be shed.
 Destroy all that which is evil, so that which is good may flourish."
-With this new ambition, they set out to stamp out the sadistic gangs in the city.
+With this new ambition, they set out to stamp out the sadistic works of organized crime rings running the city.

 This one is usually written off as just another pointless, overly violent Tarantino clone.
 Sure, writer/director Troy Duffy gives Quinton a few nods here and there, mostly with his use of an "out of sync" plotline, but I wouldn't go so far as to call it a clone.
 Its message is more of a social commentary than anything else.
 Maybe not so far as to say everyone should go out and kill murderers and rapists, but merely the acknowledgment that everyone is thinking about it.
 The man was inspired to write the screenplay after coming home one evening to see a dead women being taken from a drug dealer's apartment across the hall from his own.
 That incident, along with thousands of similar happenings across the country, absolutely disgusted him.
 The Boondock Saints is the result of the man blowing off steam.
 If he couldn't solve the problem himself, then by God he would create a world where he could.